Julia Kristeva: Alleged collaboration with the Communist Regime in Bulgaria

 In 2018, Bulgaria's state Dossier Commission announced that Kristeva had been an agent for the Committee for State Security under the code name "Sabina".
-She was supposedly recruited in June 1971, five years earlier she left Bulgaria to study in France.
+She was supposedly recruited in June 1971, six years after she left Bulgaria to study in France.
 Under the People's Republic of Bulgaria, any Bulgarian who wanted to travel abroad had to apply for an exit visa and get an approval from the Ministry of Interior.
 The process was long and difficult because anyone who made it to the west could declare political asylum.
 Kristeva has called the allegations "grotesque and false".
 On 30 March, the state Dossier Commission began publishing online the entire set of documents reflecting Kristeva's activity as an informant of the former Committee for State Security.
 She vigorously denies the charges.

-Neal Ascherson wrote: "...the recent fuss about Julia Kristeva boils down to nothing much, although it has suited some to inflate it into a fearful scandal...
+Neal Ascherson wrote, "the recent fuss about Julia Kristeva boils down to nothing much, although it has suited some to inflate it into a fearful scandal...
 But the reality shown in her files is trivial.
 After settling in Paris in 1965, she was cornered by Bulgarian spooks who pointed out to her that she still had a vulnerable family in the home country.
 So she agreed to regular meetings over many years, in the course of which she seems to have told her handlers nothing more than gossip about Aragon, Bataille & Co. from the Left Bank cafés – stuff they could have read in Le Canard enchaîné... the combined intelligence value of its product and her reports was almost zero.
 The Bulgarian security men seem to have known they were being played.
-But never mind: they could impress their boss by showing him a real international celeb on their books..."
+But never mind: they could impress their boss by showing him a real international celeb on their books."